oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

 $ export SP_NAME=myAKSClusterServicePrincipal
 $ az ad sp create-for-rbac --skip-assignment --name $SP_NAME

-# Copy the output to a file, we will use it to
+# Copy the output to a file, we will use it later.
-# Specifically we will need the app ID, client secret and tenant ID later.
 ```

 If you see an error similar to the following: